Why Your Engineering Team Isn't a Revenue Engine (Yet)

 What to do:

-Start every quarterly planning cycle with one question: "What does the business need from engineering this quarter to hit its revenue targets?"
+Start every planning cycle with one question: "What does the business need from engineering right now to hit its revenue targets?"
 Not "what's in the backlog."
-Not "what did product prioritize."
+Not "what did that customer ask for."
 What does the business need.

 Then work backward.
-If the business needs to close three enterprise district deals this quarter, what's blocking those deals?
+If you need to close two enterprise deals this quarter, what's blocking those deals?
 Maybe it's a missing integration.
 Maybe it's a compliance gap.
-Maybe it's a reporting dashboard that district administrators need before they'll sign.
+Maybe it's a reporting dashboard the buyer needs before they'll sign.
 Those become engineering priorities.
-Not because sales is "telling engineering what to do," but because engineering is choosing to work on the highest-leverage problems.
+Not because "sales is telling engineering what to do" but because engineering is choosing to work on the highest-leverage problems.

 Track one new metric: time-to-revenue-impact.
 From "engineering starts work" to "this work contributed to a closed deal, improved activation, or reduced churn."
 It's imperfect.
 It's lagging.
-But the act of measuring it changes how your team thinks about prioritization.
+But the act of tracking it changes how everyone thinks about what to build next.

-The Monday morning move: Open your last quarterly plan.
-For each major initiative, write one sentence explaining its revenue impact.
-If you can't, that initiative was a feature factory output, not a revenue engine input.
+The Monday morning move: Open your backlog.
+For each of the top five items, write one sentence explaining how it connects to revenue.
+If you can't, that item is a feature factory output, not a revenue engine input.

 Fix #5: Use AI as operating leverage, not product decoration

-The problem it solves: The company is spending AI budget on features nobody asked for while missing opportunities to use AI to scale the operations that actually drive revenue.
-Your board deck has "AI" on every third slide.
+The problem it solves: You're spending time and money on AI features nobody asked for while missing opportunities to use AI to make your small team punch above its weight.
+Your investor update has "AI" on every other slide.
 Your product has a chatbot that answers questions worse than your FAQ page.
-Congratulations, you've spent $200K to make your support team's job harder.

 What to do:

 Stop thinking about AI as a product feature and start thinking about it as operating leverage.
 The question isn't "where can we add AI to our product?"
-It's "where are we spending human time on tasks that AI could compress, so those humans can do the higher-value work that actually moves revenue?"
+It's "where are we spending human time on tasks that AI could compress, so those humans can do the higher-value work?"

 Customer success at scale.
-Instead of three humans manually pulling usage data, building QBRs, and writing personalized outreach for each account, an AI pipeline does the data synthesis.
-Your CS team now focuses entirely on the conversations that save accounts and expand deals.
-Same headcount, 3x account coverage.
+Instead of you manually pulling usage data, building QBRs, and writing personalized check-ins for each account, an AI pipeline does the data synthesis.
+You or your CS person (if you have one) focuses entirely on the conversations that save accounts and expand deals.
+Same headcount, dramatically more coverage.
 The customer never sees a chatbot.
-They see a CS team that somehow always knows exactly what's going on.
+They see a team that somehow always knows exactly what's going on.

 Development velocity (the right way).
 Not "AI writes our code."
-If your strategy meeting includes the phrase "we'll just have AI build it," I need you to close your laptop, go outside, and think about what you've done.
+Please.
 But AI that accelerates the real bottlenecks?
 That's different.
-Automated test generation for the 60% of your codebase with zero coverage.
-AI-assisted incident triage that gives your on-call engineer context in 30 seconds instead of 30 minutes.
-Intelligent alerting that distinguishes a normal Tuesday traffic spike from "something is actually broken" so your team stops waking up at 3am for nothing.
+Automated test generation for the parts of your codebase that have zero coverage.
+AI-assisted incident triage that gives your on-call engineer (probably also you) context in 30 seconds instead of 30 minutes.
+Intelligent alerting that distinguishes a normal traffic spike from "something is actually broken" so you stop waking up at 3am for nothing.
 These aren't sexy.
 They compound.

 Content and data operations.
-If your product involves content (and most B2B SaaS products involve more content than their founders realize), AI-powered content pipelines can transform what used to be a manual, expensive bottleneck into a scalable system.
-Automated tagging, enrichment, quality checks, and standards alignment.
-We used this approach to maintain a library of 20,000+ standards-aligned educational resources that would have been impossible to curate manually at that scale.
+If your product involves content (and most B2B SaaS products involve more content than their founders realize), AI-powered content pipelines can transform what used to be a manual bottleneck into a scalable system.
+Automated tagging, enrichment, quality checks.
+We used this approach to maintain a library of 20,000+ standards-aligned resources that would have been impossible to curate manually at that scale.

 The pattern across all three: AI amplifies the humans who drive revenue.
 It doesn't replace them.
-The best AI investments I've made were invisible to the end user and transformative to the operating model.
+The best AI investments I've made were invisible to the end user and transformative to how the team operated.

-The Monday morning move: List your three most expensive recurring human workflows (in hours/week).
-For each one, ask: "Could AI do 70% of the data/prep work so the human focuses on the judgment calls?"
+The Monday morning move: List your three most time-consuming recurring workflows (in hours per week).
+For each one, ask: "Could AI do 70% of the data/prep work so I focus on the judgment calls?"
 Start with the one where the answer is most obviously yes.

 The litmus test

-You'll know these five systems are working when your Head of Engineering can answer this question without preparation:
+You'll know these five systems are working when you can answer this question without preparation:

 "Which three engineering investments from the last quarter had the most impact on revenue?"